Mukesh Batra

-Dr Mukesh Batra (born 1 July 1951) is the founder of Dr Batra's group of companies, a chain of homeopathy clinics in 6 countries and an FMCG brand.
+Mukesh Batra (born 1 July 1951) is the founder of Dr Batra's group of companies, a chain of homeopathy clinics in 6 countries and an FMCG brand.
 He is a first generation entrepreneur, the author of books on homeopathy, and writer of health columns in publications such as The Times of India.
 He was awarded the Padma Shri award for homeopathic medicine in 2012.
-Dr. Mukesh Batra is widely known for using modern technology to bring standardization to "homeopathic healthcare solutions".
+Batra is known for using modern technology to bring standardization to "homeopathic healthcare solutions".
 He is regarded by some as the pioneer of modern homeopathy in India.
-He started the World's first branded and computerized homeopathy clinic in 1982.
 He also introduced the blister-packaging of homeopathic remedies.